It's Rush Limbaugh, this, the Excellence in Broadcasting Network.

 And now they feel abandoned.

-And I'm sure Tiger Woods' uh choice of uh females not helping them out with their attitudes there either.
+And I'm sure Tiger Woods' choice of females is not helping them out with their attitudes there either.

 The theme is that both are the result of lies, falsely crafted images that are in no way representative of who they really are.

-All right, so there's there's I there are two lines here that you have to know that the media fixated on.
+All right, so there are two lines here that you have to know that the media fixated on.

-One of them was the black friend of mine, is frame of mine is terrible.
+One of them was, the black friend of mine is frame of mind is terrible.

 The media wanted to characterize it as I was the one saying that as an original thought.